dpatil787/linux-server-configurations/NFS/README.md

 firewall-cmd --permanent --add-service=nfs --zone=public
 ```

-We can also add rpcbind service in firewall, rpcbind is service which redirects client to port number on which NFS Service is running in NFSv4 it is added by default , but however we still need to add rpc service in firewall.
+We can also add the rpcbind service in firewall. rpcbind is a service that redirects clients to the port number on which the NFS Service is running in NFSv4.
+It is added by default, but we still need to add the RPC service to the firewall.

 ```bash
 firewall-cmd --permanent --add-service=rpc-bind --zone=public
 ```

-We will add mountd service in firewall as well , as mountd service is that checks client permissions, when client mount an export & interact with NFS Server.
+We will add the mountd service in the firewall as well, as mountd service is that checks client permissions when client mount an export & interact with NFS Server.

 ```bash
 firewall-cmd --permanent --add-service=mountd --zone=public